 Introducing and building on basic principles of alignment and functionality involved within a specific topic can become challenging at first but very rewarding when thoughts and actions turn into results.
-In the past I always implemented several concepts into one class focusing from the arms, to the legs, to the pelvis and then onto the usage of arms and presentation depending on the exercise given.
-A class needs to have a certain rhythm and must progress through a series of exercises without too much interruption or too much varied information.
-Therefore structuring a class around one topic enables the students to concentrate and think more intrinsically.
+In the past I always implemented several concepts into one class focusing from the arms to the legs, to the pelvis and then onto the usage of arms and presentation depending on the exercise given.
+A class needs to have a consistent rhythm and should progress through a series of exercises without excessive interruptions or overly varied information.
+Structuring a class around one topic allows students to focus and engage more intrinsically.
 Anna Peskevska describes very well how: